Joseph Kellogg (sternwheeler): Design and construction

-Design

 The deck house and upper works of Joseph Kellogg were built of cedar and other light woods, giving the vessel greater buoyancy and allowing it greater speed.
 As built there were 16 staterooms with 32 beds.
 The boat had a "unique kitchen and model pantry" which was characterized as "the envy of every frugal housewife whose good fortune leads her to travel upon it."
 The steamer had an elegantly designed ladies cabin.

-Machinery

 The engines for Joseph Kellogg came from the older steamer Dayton.
 Dayton had been built at Canemah, Oregon in 1868.
 The boiler was wood-fired, at least as initially constructed.

 Operations 1881-1900

 Joseph Kellogg was placed on a route running from Portland to the Cowlitz River.
 Joseph Kellogg was intended to replace the dismantled sternwheeler Dayton on the route from Portland to Monticello,W.T. (now a part of Kelso, Washington).

 Joseph Kellogg was reported to have made its first trip to Monticello on October 27, 1881.
 According to a contemporaneous source, every member of the boat's company was a member of the Kellogg family.

 When the Kellogg Line built another steamer in 1889, the Northwest, Joseph Kellogg made runs from Portland to Northport, Washington (now part of Kelso) and made a transfer to Northwest to proceed further upriver to Castle Rock, Olequa, and Toledo.

-Until 1890 Joseph Kellogg was commanded by Charles Kellogg and Orrin Kellogg (1846-1924), the sons of Joseph Kellogg.
+Until 1890 Joseph Kellogg was commanded by Charles Kellogg and Orrin Kellogg (1846–1924), the sons of Joseph Kellogg.
 After 1890 W.P.
 Whitcomb assumed command.